MurdocAV/GraphQL/README.md

 # GraphQL
-Using GraphQL to Graph some queries probably
+Using GraphQL to graph some queries probably